 I felt compelled to venture forth and explore the true face of the world

-Disliking the ‘superficiality and sensationalism’ of the magazine business, he devoted much of his working life to looking for order and tranquility in traditional culture.
-Despite this he worked on commission in Japan, Korea, Hong Kong and Indochina.
+Bischof e devoted much of his working life to looking for order and tranquility in traditional culture.
+He also worked on commission in Japan, Korea, Hong Kong and south-east Asia.
 In 1953, he traveled throughout Mexico and Panama, and then on to a remote part of Peru, where he was engaged in making a film.

 Tragically, Wernor Bischof died in a road accident in the Andes on 16 May 1954.